This is a real ghost story from Portland, OR.

-When a friend looks upset, it’s OK to say, hey, are you OK?
+When a friend looks upset, you can ask: hey, are you OK?
 But when it’s a stranger, you’re too embarrassed to say, hey, you seem fucked up, are you OK?
 Unhappiness is embarrassing.
-Ask Facebook.
-So, I avoided her.
+I avoided her.
 She just never seemed to be in the mood for a chat.
 I didn’t see her much anyway.

 That Spring, I see her in front, planting flowers and looking like a different person, and I went over to say hi.
 I introduced myself and we talked about the really boring stuff people talk about who have nothing in common except for living next to each other, and finally I say, I’m sorry this isn’t my business, but you look so happy and different!
 I’m glad you’re feeling better?
 And she looked at me happily and said yes, I’m much better!

 Then she explained: my house was haunted.
 How did she know?
 She said, the first night I slept there, a man appeared and beat the shit out of me.
 I said oh wow, did you call the police?
 And she said, no, because he was a ghost.
 And that’s true.
 Police don’t come out for ghosts.